Appropriate Use Policy

 - a battery operated radio and flashlight

-Each library location will maintain an emergency folder containing current information relating to:
+- Each library location and/or department will maintain an emergency manual containing current information relating to:

 - emergency services telephone numbers (form attached)